FAQs

 • Archiving and Reporting - Growing, searchable knowledge bank of past questions for future reference with on-demand, flexible reporting tools.

-• Support – Text a Librarian offers dedicated support staff with a prompt response to all inquiries.
+• Support – Mosio for Libraries offers dedicated support staff with a prompt response to all inquiries.

 • Textspeak Dictionary - 800+ word Text Speak translator to help you understand beyond LOL and BRB.